BMHVillage/therapists/README.md

     <td>
         <table style="width: 480px;">
             <tr>
                 <td width="600px">Are you always down on yourself about how you don't measure up?
 Do you get bogged down with this thought and feel too anxious, too depressed to get up each day?
 I know exactly what you're feeling: lack of focus, little interest in doing what you used to do, sleeping more or less than usual, feeling hopeless & lost, feeling like you're a failure.
 This dark cloud seems impossible to get rid of but you don't have to suffer anymore.
 I can help you explore and teach you the tools to take control.
-(I am licensed in TN & GA).</td>
+(I am licensed in TN & GA).
+(Currently accepting insurance & very reasonable private pay).</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">In-person/Online therapy</td>
+                <td style="text-align: center;width: 480px;">In-person therapy</td>
                 <td style="text-align: center;width: 480px;">Accepting clients</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">Nashville, TN 37201</td>
+                <td style="text-align: center;width: 480px;">Nashville, TN 37201 & Online</td>
                 <td style="text-align: center;width: 480px;">(901) 422-8626</td>
             </tr>
         </table>